-Since September 2022, the Pavel Haas Quartet has been Artist-in-Residence at the Dvořák Prague Festival and curates the chamber music concerts, including programming all the Dvořák String Quartets and chamber music works over the three seasons.
+Since September 2022, the Pavel Haas Quartet has been Artist-in-Residence at the Dvořák Prague Festival and curate the chamber music concerts including programming all the Dvořák String Quartets and chamber music works over the three seasons.

 The Pavel Haas Quartet records exclusively for Supraphon.
-Its recording of the Brahms Viola and Piano Quintets with pianist Boris Giltburg and the group's former violist, Pavel Nikl, was released to critical acclaim in May 2022.
-The album was described as "radiant and vivacious" by The Strad and was Presto Classical's Recording of the Week.
-A previous album of Shostakovich String Quartets was named Recording of the Year by Classic Prague Awards, and one of the 100 best records of 2019 by The Times.
+Their most recent recording of the Brahms Viola and Piano Quintets with Boris Giltburg and their former member, Pavel Nikl, was released to critical acclaim in May 2022.
+The recording was described as "radiant and vivacious" by The Strad, and was Presto Classical's Recording of the Week.
+For their previous album of Shostakovich String Quartets (2019), they received the Recording of the Year by Classic Prague Awards and were named one of the 100 best records of the year by The Times.

-The Quartet has received five Gramophone Awards for recordings of Dvořák, Smetana, Schubert, Janáček and Haas, as well as Dvořák's String Quartets No.12 'American' and No. 13, which was awarded the coveted Gramophone Recording of the Year in 2011.
+The Quartet received their five Gramophone Awards for their recordings of Dvořák, Smetana, Schubert, Janáček and Haas, as well as Dvořák's String Quartets No.12 'American' and

+No.13, for which they were awarded the most coveted prize, Gramophone Recording of the Year in 2011.
 The Sunday Times commented: "their account of the 'American' Quartet belongs alongside the greatest performances on disc."
-Further accolades include BBC Music Magazine Awards and the Diapason d'Or de l'Année in 2010 for a recording of Prokofiev String Quartets Nos.
+Further accolades include BBC Music Magazine Awards and the Diapason d'Or de l'Année in 2010 for their recording of Prokofiev String Quartets Nos.
 1 & 2.

-Since winning the Paolo Borciani competition in Italy in 2005, subsequent career highlights have included a nomination as ECHO Rising Stars in 2007, participation in the BBC New Generation Artists scheme from 2007 to 2009 and a Special Ensemble Scholarship awarded by the Borletti-Buitoni Trust in 2010.
-The Quartet is based in Prague and studied with the late Milan Skampa, legendary violist of the Smetana Quartet.
-The ensemble takes its name from the Czech-Jewish composer Pavel Haas (1899-1944) who was imprisoned at Theresienstadt in 1941 and tragically died at Auschwitz three years later.
+Since winning the Paolo Borciani competition in Italy in 2005, further highlights early on in their career have included the nomination as ECHO Rising Stars in 2007, the participation in the BBC New Generation Artists scheme between 2007-2009 and the Special Ensemble Scholarship the Borletti-Buitoni Trust awarded to them in 2010.
+The Quartet is based in Prague and studied with the late Milan Skampa, the legendary violist of the Smetana Quartet.
+They take their name from the Czech-Jewish composer Pavel Haas (1899-1944) who was imprisoned at Theresienstadt in 1941 and tragically died at Auschwitz three years later.
 His legacy includes three wonderful string quartets.